-A software bug may be defined as a coding error that causes an unexpected defect, fault, flaw, or imperfection in a computer program.
-In other words, if a program does not perform as intended, it is most likely a bug.
+A software bug is a coding error that causes an unexpected defect in a computer program.
+In other words, if a program does not perform as intended, it is most likely because of a bug.

 There are bugs in software due to unclear or constantly changing requirements, software complexity, programming errors, timelines, errors in bug tracking, communication gap, documentation errors, deviation from standards etc.

-- Unclear software requirements are due to miscommunication as to what the software should or shouldn’t do.
-In many occasions, the customer may not be completely clear as to how the product should ultimately function.
-This is especially true when the software is a developed for a completely new product.
-Such cases usually lead to a lot of misinterpretations from any or both sides.
+Lack of organized communication leads to miscommunication.
+Most often this is the primary contributing factor for software bugs post development.
+Thereby, lack of clarity in communication can lead to an ambiguity in what the software should or shouldn’t do.
+In many occasions, the customer may not be completely clear on how the product should ultimately function.
+This is especially true when the software is developed for a completely new product.
+Such cases usually lead to a lot of misinterpretations from both sides.

-- Constantly changing software requirements cause a lot of confusion and pressure both on the development and testing teams.
-Often, a new feature added or existing feature removed can be linked to the other software modules or components in the software.
+Constantly changing software requirements cause a lot of confusion and pressure both on the development and testing teams.
+Often, adding a new feature or removing existing feature can be linked to the other modules or components in the software.
 Overlooking such issues causes bugs.

 Also, fixing a bug in one part/component of the software might arise another in a different or same component.
 Lack of foresight in anticipating such issues can cause serious problems and increase in bug count.
 This is one of the major issues because of which bugs occur since developers are very often subject to pressure related to timelines; frequently changing requirements, increase in the number of bugs etc.